fontsource/fontsource/registry/README.md

 package policy.
 Registry data is written to `data/` and refreshed weekly or on demand by the [registry sync workflow](../.github/workflows/registry-sync.yml), which validates changes before committing them to `main`.
+Families present in the previous registry but absent from their provider are retained with their original sources and marked `deprecated`.
+A reappearing family is generated as active again unless it has a reviewed replacement.
+Successors are never guessed: `data/replacements.json` contains only reviewed mappings.
 Google’s explicit language lists override cmap detection.
 References without a language record are logged and omitted; other families are matched against the registry language requirements using the cmap shared by every source face.